 *If you are contacting me online, please be sure to check your spam or junk folder to make sure you don’t miss communications from my office.

-A federal eviction moratorium issued by the Centers for Disease Control (CDC) is in effect from September 4, 2020 to March 31, 2021.
+A federal eviction moratorium issued by the Centers for Disease Control (CDC) is in effect until October 3, 2021 in areas of high or substantial or high transmission of COVID-19.
 The temporary moratorium means that you cannot be evicted from your home for nonpayment of rent during the pandemic.
-Click here.
+For more information, click here.

 New Jersey operates a State Rental Assistance program that can help you to make payments towards your rent.
 Click here.

 During the public health emergency, individuals cannot be removed as the result of an eviction or foreclosure proceeding.
 If you are a renter facing hardship, you may be eligible for housing assistance or for housing counseling.
-Click here.
+Those who have applied for state or local rental assistance, and who have experienced an economic impact due to the COVID-19 pandemic are also protected from eviction for unpaid rent accrued through December 31, 2021.
+For more information, click here.

 If you are facing economic hardship as a result of COVID-19, you may be able to request mortgage payment forbearance for up to 90 days.
 Click here.